Graduate Non-Candidate for Degree/Guest Information

-Taking graduate-level courses (those numbered 500 or above) as a Non-Candidate for Degree (NCFD) at the University of Michigan-Dearborn might be appealing to:
+Taking graduate-level courses (those numbered 500 or above) as a Non-Candidate for Degree (NCFD) or Guest at the University of Michigan-Dearborn might be appealing to:

 - Professionals seeking to continue studies without completing a full degree course of study;